courselabs/kubernetes/labs/deployments/README.md

 </details><br/>

-> The Deployment removes one Pod, because the current state (3 replicas) does not match the desired state in the YAML (2 replicas)
+> The Deployment removes one Pod, because the current state (3 replicas) does not match the desired state in the YAML (2 replicas).

 ## Working with managed Pods